 The actual answer, however, is a little more nuanced and will require a deeper understanding of the mechanisms that govern burping.
 A shortcut to achieving this understanding is by first addressing the common confusion observed among new parents, when it comes to feeding, burping, and sleep time.
 We’ll start with the basic version of the question.

 What Happens if a Baby Doesn’t Burp?

 Burping, according to conventional theory, is caused by the release of air bubbles or gas from the stomach.
 If your baby didn’t swallow any air during feeding and there are no gassy byproducts of digestion in his or her stomach, then there will be nothing that needs release.

 Burping is a normal habit among parents.
 It is widely believed that babies must be burped every time they are fed and when a parent finds it difficult to burp a child after eating, panic starts to set in.
 In truth, however, if your baby isn’t burping after mealtime it’s probably because there’s no burp to come up.

-Further, with gas, there is always the option of escape through the other end.
+Further, with gas, there is always the option of escaping through the other end.
 Thankfully, baby farts (or toots, as we call them) aren’t so offensive as cute.

 Generally, however, if your baby isn’t crying or acting out of the ordinary, in ways that hint at discomfort, then there’s no need to fret.
 The little tot will handle any gas or air bubbles just fine.
 Addressing the next common cause of confusion brings us back to the headline question: